 - Feelings of dependency or inadequacy

-If the baby blues don’t go away after two weeks, call your health care provider.
-You could be experiencing postpartum depression.
+If the baby blues worsen or don’t improve after two weeks, reach out to your health care provider.

 Postpartum depression points: